alexandreiabattles/content-ops-starter/content/pages/blog/life-of-our-development-team.md

 date: '2023-03-27'
 excerpt: >-
-  Kleopatra's son has been caught surfing with his future wife, Diana in an Italian sim.
-Are they taking a vacation?
+  Kleopatra's son has been caught surfing with his future wife, Diana in an island sim.
+Are they taking a vacation? ...
 featuredImage:
   url: /images/abstract-feature3.svg
   altText: Thumbnail